haskell/containers/docs/set.rst

 -----------------

 Didn't find what you're looking for?
-This tutorial only covered the most common set functions, for a full list of functions see the :set:`Data.Set` and :set:`Data.IntSet` API documentation.
+This tutorial only covered the most common set functions, for a full list of functions see the :haddock_short:`Data.Set#Set` and :haddock_short:`Data.IntSet#IntSet` API documentation.